pearu/f2py/doc/fparser2.rst

 Walking the AST
 ---------------

-Currently fparser2 provides just two methods for traversal of the AST that it constructs:
+Currently fparser2 provides two methods for traversal of the AST that it constructs:

 .. automethod:: fparser.two.utils.walk_ast